syncfusion-content/javascript-docs/js/Chart/Appearance.md

 {% include image.html url="/js/Chart/Appearance_images/Appearance_img1.png" Caption="Chart custom color palette"%}

-N> Color palette will be applied to points in accumulation type series
+N> The Color palette is applied to the points in accumulation type series

 ## Built-in Themes

-Following are the built-in themes available in Chart
+Following are the built-in themes available in the Chart

 * flatlight
 * flatdark